• Richard+chef-1200x420.jpg

 Question the tyranny of scale, and the logic of speed and efficiency.
 Maybe there's a better way to build bridges, round the corner, and get back on course.
 I'm here to help.

-For 25+ years, I have played both hyper-local and global roles in growing community, especially through food.
+For 30 years, I have played both hyper-local and global roles in growing community, especially through food.
 Today, I work as a consultant to community development organizations interested in food, behavior change, and urban-rural linkages.
-It is also and honor to serve as the provisional president to the new Rome-based World Farmers Markets Coalition; an advisory board member to the Culinary Medicine Program; and as a board of Slow Food International.
+It is also and honor to serve as the president to the new Rome-based World Farmers Markets Coalition; an advisory board member to the Culinary Medicine Program; and as a board of Slow Food International.

 In 1995, I founded Market Umbrella and its flagship Crescent City Farmers Market in New Orleans.
 We developed worker cooperatives with public housing residents; health incentive programs for seniors, children, shrimpers, and families on public assistance; and a menu of tools for public markets.
 I also served as the founding president of the Farmers Market Coalition.
 In 2013, I took the helm of the American arm of the world's largest food organization, Slow Food.
 For six-years, I moved the organization to make it more inclusive, where joy meets justice.
 Today, I serve on the organization's international governing body to steer the work of its thematic communities.